akeneo/pim-api-docs/content/apps/why-apps-over-connectors.md

 ## High visibility

 We give your App high visibility when you publish an App on our [Marketplace](https://marketplace.akeneo.com/).
-Your App is displayed above all connectors.
+Your App is displayed **above all connectors**.

 We also give high visibility to Apps to our Akeneo PIM users.
-To do so, we created a dedicated section to highlight them in the PIM marketplace.
+To do so, we created a **dedicated section** to highlight them in the PIM marketplace.

 ![PIM marketplace](../img/apps/pim-marketplace-with-apps.png)

-## Akeneo promotion

-Akeneo promotes Apps, and all our internal teams believe in Apps and their future.
-Publish an App, and when we detect a customer who might need it, we will tell them about you.

-Also, we will communicate about new Apps published on our Marketplace all along the year.

 ## This is just the beginning!

 Akeneo promotes Apps and will communicate about new Apps published on its Marketplace.

 Akeneo teams are also investing in Apps by developing new features for you to ease and accelerate App development and publication in the coming years.

 And we are going to need your input so get ready to hear about us! 🎙️